expede/EIPs/EIPS/eip-code-translations.md

 ### Base String Format

-* UTF8
-* Super compatible with everything, all the languages, emoji, &c
+The base string format will be UTF-8, as it's compatible with all means of strings including all languages, emojis and special characters.

 ### Format Strings

-It can be very useful to insert use-case-specific data in a string
+It can be very useful to insert use-case-specific data in a string.

 A user may want a high level message without detailed information.
 They then just don't include the argument in the template, and it'll be ignored.